 Many Muslims, even those who could seek exemption, have an intense desire to participate in fasting during Ramadan.

-Estimates suggest that there are 150 million Muslims with diabetes worldwide.
+Estimates suggest that there are over 150 million Muslims with diabetes worldwide.
 Despite being exempt, many people with diabetes participate in fasting during Ramadan.
 Therefore, Ramadan has a major impact on the management of diabetes in the Muslim population.

 Fasting and diabetes